2016 East Carolina Pirates football team

 The 2016 East Carolina Pirates football team represented East Carolina University in the 2016 NCAA Division I FBS football season.
-They were led by first-year head coach Scottie Montgomery and played their home games at Dowdy–Ficklen Stadium.
+They were led by a first-year head coach Scottie Montgomery and played their home games at Dowdy–Ficklen Stadium.
 This was East Carolina's third season as members of the East Division of the American Athletic Conference.
 They finished the season 3–9, 1–7 in American Athletic play to finish in a three-way tie for fourth place in the East Division.